TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 Case study: Edit an existing object
 ===================================

-Now you know all the building blocks you need to edit a blog object with a form.
 As of now, the edit form should be displayed again in case of a validation error.
 Two actions are involved in editing the blog: The ``editAction`` shows the form with the blog to be edited and the ``updateAction`` saves the changes.